How to Stress Less and Have a Healthy Holiday Season

 3. Prioritize sleep

 The goal is not just getting sleep, but getting enough sleep, which is about seven to nine hours at night.
 This is important for your immune system and metabolic health.
-Adequate sleep also helps lower risk for heart disease and high blood pressure and helps with focus, memory, and cognitive processing, which can be in overdrive this time of year.
-Most importantly, it will reduce anxiety and emotional distress and helps with the interpretation of social cues.
+Adequate sleep also helps lower the risk of heart disease and high blood pressure and helps with focus, memory, and cognitive processing, which can be in overdrive this time of year.
+Most importantly, it will reduce anxiety and emotional distress and help with the interpretation of social cues.

 4. Practice gratitude and kindness